-Band unde onstration of knowledge and rstanding of the delegated al skills ways regul ways of working and of equipment and/or rials and/or resources in on to delegated clinical Gaining, recording, using and/or presenting data and/or information in relation to delegated clinical skills Mark Descriptor Mark Descriptor Mark Descriptor Mark Descriptor 4 4 The student demonstrates excellent knowledge and understanding of the delegated clinical skills, that is sustained throughout the student's practice.
+Band unde erstanding of the delegated ways of cal skills regula cation of best practice, agreed of working and ations/legislation in relation to ated clinical skills mate of equipment and/or rials and/or resources in on to delegated clinical Gaining, recording, using and/or presenting data and/or information in relation to delegated clinical skills Mark Descriptor Mark Descriptor Mark Descriptor Mark Descriptor 4 4 The student demonstrates excellent knowledge and understanding of the delegated clinical skills, that is sustained throughout the student's practice.
 4 The student demonstrates a highly effective application of the delegated clinical skills that is consistently in line with best practice techniques and agreed ways of working.
 The student's adherence to the appropriate regulations/legislation is excellent and demonstration of the clinical skills is always within the scope of their role and responsibilities.
 4 The student demonstrates highly proficient use of equipment and/or materials and/or resources, which are always applied with accuracy and precision.
 The student monitors and maintains equipment and/or materials and/or resources in a highly effective way and always ensures that the equipment and/or materials and/or resources are available and correctly located, as applicable.
 The student gains, records, uses and/or presents data and/or information in a highly effective and clear way, when assisting with the delegated clinical skills.
 The student consistently organises findings and information logically, as appropriate.

-Band understanding of the delegated ways of working and ations/legislation in relation to materials and/or resources in relation to delegated clinical Gaining, recording, using and/or presenting data and/or information in relation to delegated clinical skills Mark Descriptor Mark Descriptor Mark Descriptor Mark Descriptor 3 3 The student demonstrates good knowledge and understanding of the delegated clinical skills, that is largely sustained throughout the student's practice.
+Band unde onstration of knowledge and rstanding of the delegated al skills ways regula cation of best practice, agreed of working and ations/legislation in relation to ated clinical skills mater of equipment and/or rials and/or resources in on to delegated clinical Gaining, recording, using and/or presenting data and/or information in relation to delegated clinical skills Mark Descriptor Mark Descriptor Mark Descriptor Mark Descriptor 3 3 The student demonstrates good knowledge and understanding of the delegated clinical skills, that is largely sustained throughout the student's practice.
 The student demonstrates an effective application of the delegated clinical skills that is mostly in line with best practice techniques and agreed ways of working.
 3 The student demonstrates proficient use of the equipment and/or materials and/or resources, which are usually applied with accuracy and precision.
-3 The student gains, records, uses and/or presents data and/or information in an effective and mostly clear way, when assisting with the delegated clinical skills.
+The student gains, records, uses and/or presents data and/or information in an effective and mostly clear way, when assisting with the delegated clinical skills.
 The student's adherence to the appropriate regulations/legislation is good and demonstration of the clinical skills is usually within the scope of their role and responsibilities.
 The student monitors and maintains equipment and/or materials and/or resources in an effective way and mostly ensures that the equipment and/or materials and/or resources are available and correctly located as applicable.
 The student usually organises findings and information logically, as appropriate.